-For Fall 2021, family status accommodations will be negotiated through the Office of the Associate Dean in each Faculty.
-Once you contact the AD, they will give you a form to fill out.
-This form is reviewed by a third party company contracted by the employer.
+As of Winter 2022, family status accommodations will be processed through the Employee Well-Being Office (EWB).
+You will need to submit your completed Family Status Accommodations Form to firstname.lastname@example.org.
+EWB will contact you to discuss your request; please note that you are entitled to union representation in all these discussions if you so choose.
 The request will then be approved, denied, or alternative accommodations may be discussed and negotiated.
 If you want to appeal this decision, you are strongly encouraged to contact the union beforehand, so that we can help you make the argument.

 There are two elements of family status obligations that guide this process: